brianmaierjr/long-haul/_posts/2015-12-08-bdd-with-jbehave-advanced-tests.md

 Sometimes it can be useful to chain certain preconditions together to formulate a test.
 For example, let&#8217;s revisit our first test:

+{% highlight bash %}
-<pre>Given a digital radio
+Given a digital radio
 When I press the on/off switch
-Then the radio should be turned on</pre>
+Then the radio should be turned on
+{% endhighlight %}

 Now let&#8217;s assume if the radio is already turned on, it should be turned off by pressing the on/off switch again.
 We can write another test, which is similar to the above, but with an additional precondition: